geomagpy/magpy/README.md

 The first sections will give you a quick overview about the application of methods related to DI-Flux analysis, determination und usage of baseline values (basevalues), and adopted baselines.
 The theoretical background and details on these application are found in section 7.7.
-Methods and classes for basevalue DI analysis are contained in the `absolutes` package:
+Methods and classes for basevalue DI analysis are contained in the `absolutes` module:

         from magpy import absolutes as di

-For the examples and instructions below we will import a few additional packages and methods:
+For the examples and instructions below we will import a few additional modules and methods:

         from magpy.stream import example6a, example5, DataStream, read
         from magpy.core.methods import *